CompuTec/computec-docs/docs/processforce/user-guide/quality-control/reason.md

 This form allows the user to define the NCMR Reasons why a Quality Control Test has failed and is used for analysis and reporting purposes.

-The Used Count field indicates how many times the NCMR Reason Code has been used and is used for reporting and analysis purposes.
+The Used Count field shows the number of times the NCMR Reason Code has been used and serves for reporting and analysis purposes.

 NCMR Reason can be assigned to a specific Reason Group.